tungbq/LocalEnv/README.md

 ## Prerequisites 🔓

 Before you begin, ensure that you have [Docker](https://docs.docker.com/engine/install/) installed.
 It's also helpful to have a basic understanding of Docker concepts.

+## Key Features 🚀

+- **Quickly write and run code**: LocalEnv allows you to rapidly write and execute code in containerized environments locally.

+- **[localenv](./localenv) script**: The repository includes a convenient `localenv` script that simplifies the execution of code in different languages within Docker containerized environments.

+- **[env](./env/) folder**: Contains the code and document for each supported language.

+- **[config.yaml](./config.yaml)**: The `config.yaml` file allows users to configure their target environment settings easily.
+This includes specifying Docker images, default container names, and base commands for each language.

 ## Demo 🔥